 Ref.
-Criteria Requirements Work Undertaken DNV Findings 4a Periodical reporting In addition to reporting on the use of proceeds and the temporary investment Lloyds has confirmed that the separate business units have different reporting requirements, which will depend on the size of the loan, the type of customer, and the type of eligible green activity and/or social activity. of unallocated proceeds, issuers should provide at least annually a list of projects to which Loan proceeds have been allocated including - when possible with regards to confidentiality and/or competitive considerations - a brief description of the projects and the amounts disbursed, as well as the expected environmental or social sustainable impact. ^s Evidence reviewed: Lloyds' CIB clients will be required to provide evidence they have and keep readily available up-to-date information on the Use of Proceeds of the loan product, that has been provided to them.
-Where practical, CIB clients will also be required to report on the allocations of those proceeds for Lloyds to review annually until the green/social loan reaches maturity, or the loan proceeds have been fully drawn, whichever is sooner.
-In terms of Impact Reporting, for CIB clients, Lloyds will typically document ESG reporting requirements (e.g., generation capacity, number of smart meters installed, number of homes passed/connected to fibre, etc.) within the wider financial reporting requirements within the facility letter.
-Where certification is key to determining Green Use of Proceeds (e.g., EPC rating, organic farming certification, etc.), Lloyds will require a completion certificate to be provided to the Group.
+Criteria Requirements Work Undertaken DNV Findings 4a Periodical reporting proceeds and the temporary investment of unallocated proceeds, issuers should provide at least annually a list of projects to which Loan proceeds have been discussions with Lloyds.
+S Evidence reviewed: Lloyds has confirmed that the separate business units have different reporting requirements, which will depend on the size of the loan, the type of customer, and the type of eligible green activity and/or social activity.
+Lloyds' CIB clients will be required to provide evidence they have and keep readily available up-to-date information on the Use of Proceeds of the loan product, that has been provided to them.
+Where practical, CIB clients will also be required to report on the allocations of those proceeds for Lloyds to review annually until the use of proceeds green/social loan reaches maturity, or the loan proceeds have been fully drawn, whichever is sooner.
+In terms of Impact Reporting, for CIB clients, Lloyds will typically document sustainability related reporting requirements (e.g. generation capacity for renewables projects) within the wider financial reporting requirements within the facility letter.
+Where certification is key to determining Green Use of Proceeds (e.g. EPC rating, organic farming certification, etc.), Lloyds will require a completion certificate to be provided to the Group.
 For BCB lending, formal reporting is not generally a requirement.
 Instead, Lloyds has confirmed that this will be practically reviewed between the Relationship Manager and the client, through their regular engagement.
 DNV further notes that certification evidence will still be required where this is a determinant of Use of Proceeds.
-For Group Retail customers, for example with Homes and Motor financing, Lloyds does not require clients to provide data to support a loan.
+For Group consumer customers, for example with Homes and Motor financing, Lloyds does not require clients to provide data to support a loan.
 This is because the loan is provided for a specific purpose in line with the applicable Eligible Green Criteria and DNV understands that allocation reporting can be implied on that basis.
 Lloyds, as the lender, has explained that it will not seek formal annual impact reporting from its retail and Small & Medium Enterprise (SME) customers due to the complications this may provide for its smaller borrowers.
 It is the intention of the Framework to encourage Green and Social lending to small borrowers, and this forms a part of Lloyds' medium and long-term Sustainable lending goals.
 DNV notes that, for SME lending, any impact from the use of proceeds will be practically reviewed between the Relationship Manager and the client, through their regular engagement.
 DNV further notes that formal Impact Reporting is encouraged within the GLP and the SLP, and that Lloyds is committed to capturing the impact from its lending products under the Framework where practical and feasible.
 On the basis of the evidence reviewed, DNV concludes that the Framework meets the requirements of the GLPs and the SLPs in terms of Allocation Reporting.
 In terms of Impact Reporting, DNV concludes that Lloyds will endeavour to capture this information where practical, in line with the recommendations of the GLPs and the SLPs.